Here's to the difficult horses...

 He's taught me self-esteem, empathy, time management, the good type of stubbornness, how to face my fears, when to back down, and when to rise up.
 Almost everything good in my life, the qualities I love most about myself, I can trace back to this horse.

 So here’s to all the difficult horses.
-The fractious, ornery, disagreeable, pushy, unpredictable, and complicated horses.
-The horses who try our patience, bruise our egos, and stretch our wallets.
+The fractious, ornery, disagreeable, grumpy, unpredictable, and complicated horses.
+The horses who push our patience, bruise our egos, and stretch our wallets.
 To the horses who test us, try us, mold us, and shape us.

 We might have some choice words for you, but boy do we love you.